How to Become a Foster Parent in Manitoba

 Step 1: Choose Your Authority

 This is the step that confuses nearly every new applicant.
-Manitoba is the only province in Canada where families can choose which child welfare Authority governs their care relationship, regardless of where they live.
+Manitoba is the only province in Canada where families can theoretically choose which child welfare Authority governs their care relationship, regardless of where they live, subject to exceptions handled through the Authority Determination Protocol.
 The four Authorities are:

 - Southern First Nations Network of Care: Serves members of southern First Nations.
-Agencies include Sandy Bay CFS, West Region CFS, and Sagkeeng CFS, among others.
+Agencies include Sandy Bay Child and Family Services, West Region Child and Family Services, and Sagkeeng Child and Family Services, among others.

-- Métis Child and Family Services Authority: Serves Métis and Inuit families through the Métis Child, Family and Community Services Agency and Michif Child and Family Services.
+- Métis Child and Family Services Authority: Serves Métis and Inuit families through the Métis Child, Family and Community Services Agency and Michif Child and Family Services Agency.

-If you're unsure which Authority is right for you, a Designated Intake Agency (DIA) in your region can conduct an Authority Determination Protocol (ADP) assessment.
-This is a brief conversation that identifies the most culturally appropriate Authority for your family situation.
-You can change your Authority assignment later — with some exceptions — so don't let this step stall you.
+If you're unsure which Authority is right for you, a Designated Intake Agency (DIA) can facilitate an Authority Determination Protocol (ADP) assessment.
+This identifies the most culturally appropriate Authority for your family situation.
+You can request a change of Authority later, subject to exceptions, so don't let this step stall you.

 Step 2: Attend an Orientation Session